subrock/rocky-jmeter/README.md

 ```

 ## Compose
-You can build and launch using compose.
+Using the files from this repo, you can build and launch using compose.
 Create a directory and place Dockerfile, docker-compose.yaml and startup.sh in a directory.
 ```
 docker compose build
 docker compose up